Maryam-Haghani/TFBS/README.md

 This project fine-tunes large pretrained DNA foundation models to predict transcription factor binding sites (TFBSs) in plant genomes.
 We benchmark three foundation models:**DNABERT-2**, **AgroNT**, and **HyenaDNA**, against specialized methods like **DeepBind** and **BERT-TFBS** using DAP-seq data from *Arabidopsis thaliana* and *Sisymbrium irio*.

+In addition, we include a motif-based approach employing MEME for motif discovery and FIMO for scanning potential TFBSs.

 The project uses a unified pipeline, which covers three evaluation protocols:

 1. **Cross-chromosome**: Leave-one-chromosome-out evaluation on *A. thaliana* (Sun2022).